Jonathan Chung

 Graduate Student

 Jonathan received a B.A. in History with Honors from the University of Chicago in 2022, where he was introduced to critical theory and wrote his undergraduate thesis on the history of celibacy in the Hindu Nationalist Movement in India.
 In 2024, he received an M.A. in East Asian Regional Studies from Columbia University, writing his Master’s thesis on an “indigenous manosphere” that had proliferated in recent years on Hong Kong’s LIHKG internet forum.
-As a source base for the latter project, Jonathan translated Cantonese-language forum posts and comments into English, and is broadly interested in experimenting with research methods and what constitutes a valid source.
+He is currently working on an article that traces what he calls Hong Kong liberalism’s “reactionary turn” over the course of three decades: from 1990 to 2019.

-Chinese+Asian diaspora in the U.S., multiracial radical right, critical theory, value-form theory, temporality, Marxism, Frankfurt School, social totality, psychoanalysis, postcolonial studies, racial capitalism, world-systems theory
+Neoliberalism, Sinophone liberalisms, multiracial radical right, critical theory, value-form theory, temporality, Marxism, Frankfurt School, global political economy, psychoanalysis, racial capitalism, world-systems theory